EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/binarytrees.md

-# Binary Trees
-A binary tree is made up of nodes.
-You can visualize it as a family tree flipped upside down.
-Each family member in a family tree has two parents, who in turn have two parents each.
-In a binary tree, each parent node has to children, who in turn can each have two children.
-Each node in a binary tree is a little packet of information that includes data and two pointers to other nodes.
-The tree starts with a single node, which can branch out into many.
-Just like a linked list, a program can iterate through a binary tree.
-Binary search trees use this structure and organize the data for optimal searching.
-Each child node in a binary search tree is either placed to the left of its parent if the value is smaller, or to the right of the parent if the value is larger.

 ## Binary Tree Class
 Classes are used to create binary trees.
 The code below creates a new tree and sets the root to None